mathiascode/projects/index.md

 Some of the things I have worked on so far.

-## Project Contributions
+## Open Source Work

-A few open source projects I work on in my free time, sorted by priority.
+A few open source projects I spend my free time on.

 ### [Nicotine+](https://github.com/nicotine-plus/nicotine-plus) - Graphical client for the Soulseek P2P network

 Maintainer and developer.
-Numerous accomplishments over the years, including implementing requested features, bug fixes, UX/UI improvements, performance optimizations, as well as modernizing the codebase and tooling.
+Popular third-party Soulseek client with quality of life features and low resource usage.
+Numerous accomplishments over the years, including feature requests, bug fixes, coordination, UX/UI improvements, performance optimizations, as well as modernizing the codebase and tooling.

-Occasionally working on [Soulfind](https://github.com/soulfind-dev/soulfind), a Soulseek server implementation written in [D](https://dlang.org/).

 *2020 – present*

-### [GNOME](https://www.gnome.org/) - Free and open source software environment

-Member and contributor.
-Currently working on the single-player tile-matching game [Mahjongg](https://apps.gnome.org/Mahjongg/), with accomplishments including performance optimizations, bug fixes and keeping up with changes in the [GNOME HIG](https://developer.gnome.org/hig/).

-Occasionally contributing to [GTK](https://gtk.org/), [PyGObject](https://pygobject.gnome.org/) and elsewhere when needed.
+### [Soulfind](https://github.com/soulfind-dev/soulfind) - Soulseek server implementation in D

+Maintainer and developer.
+Turned Soulfind into an open source reference implementation of the proprietary Soulseek server, building on previous experience reverse-engineering and working with the protocol in Nicotine+.
+Highly optimized and compact, designed to support hundreds of thousands of users.

-*2020 – present*
+*2024 – present*

 ### [tinytag](https://github.com/tinytag/tinytag) - Python library for reading audio metadata

 Maintainer and developer.
+Popular audio metadata reader for Python with an easy-to-use API.
 Accomplishments include numerous fixes related to incorrectly reading metadata, support for new audio file formats and features, as well as improvements to the API.

 *2021 – present*

+### [GNOME](https://www.gnome.org/) - Free and open source desktop environment

+Member and contributor.
+Currently maintaining the single-player tile-matching game [Mahjongg](https://apps.gnome.org/Mahjongg/), with accomplishments including performance optimizations, bug fixes, mentoring and keeping up with changes in the [GNOME HIG](https://developer.gnome.org/hig/).

+Occasionally contributing to [GTK](https://gtk.org/), [PyGObject](https://pygobject.gnome.org/) and elsewhere when needed.

+*2020 – present*

-### [Cuberite](https://github.com/cuberite) - Lightweight server implementation for Minecraft
+### [Cuberite](https://github.com/cuberite) - Lightweight Minecraft server implementation

 Co-maintainer and developer.
-Occasionally working on the Android app.
-Previous contributions to the server core, plugins, documentation, CI/builds and main website.
+Third-party Minecraft server project that introduced me to open source development.
+Occasionally working on the Android app, with previous contributions to the server core, plugins, documentation, CI/builds and main website.

 *2014 – present*